-COURSE CODE: LAW 6010 TITLE: BANKING LAW CREDITS: 6
+TITLE: BANKING LAW

-COURSE DESCRIPTION: The course will examine the principles that underpin the regulation of banking in the

-Commonwealth Caribbean.
-It will also examine the development of regulation in the Commonwealth Caribbean and the impact of international agreements on bank regulation and the implementation of rules on bank regulation in the Commonwealth Caribbean.
+COURSE DESCRIPTION: The course will examine the principles that underpin the regulation of banking in the agreements on bank regulation and the implementation of rules on bank regulation in the Commonwealth Caribbean.
 The course then turns to the relationship between banks and customers, including the legal nature of the relationship and the rights and obligations of the parties, and methods of payment.
 Reference will be made, where appropriate, to developments in the US, UK and other significant global economies.